decoy/blog2/contents/drafts/2019-12-09-spark-utopia.md

 Now imagine instead what if they offered you money?
 A hundred dollars (Or however much it would take for you to eat your most disliked food) incentive to eat the food.
 If you agree then, how would you feel?

 When you make a decision free of coercion, when you consent to it, it has a very different feeling.
-You take on responsibility for that action, you get it done because it's something you want to do.
+You take on responsibility for that action and you do it because it's something you want to do.

 ## Responsibility